 Noon-1pm: Galtiscopio SS18

-I wish I could have attended more, but with fashion week, shows typically start 15-45 minutes late, and are scattered across town or there can be several shows running at once.
+I wish I could have attended more, but with fashion week, shows typically start 15-45 minutes late and are scattered across town, or there can be several shows running at once.
 There were three shows I was really excited to be invited to that unfortunately occurred simultaneously.
-Next year, I’m hoping I’m able to organize my schedule better so that I can attend more shows.
-I realized pretty quickly that I couldn’t get from one show to the next just by walking/jogging, so we started taking cars to get from point A to B which helped tremendously.
+Next year, I’m hoping I can organize my schedule better so that I can attend more shows.
+I quickly realized that I couldn’t get from one show to the next just by walking/jogging, so we started taking cars to get from point A to B, which helped tremendously.
 Thankfully, I had an assigned seat in one of the front two rows for every show I was invited to, so I didn’t have to wait in line and risk missing out due to the show being overcapacity.
 Some people waited outside for an hour only to be told they couldn’t get in due to fireside safety regulations.

 I saw lots of beautiful, inspirational trends in the shows I attended.
-The above photos were from Cindy Monteiro’s incredible show, where she showcased her line that I would describe as being organic yet architectural because she paired incredible, ornate silhouettes with leaves and natural fabrics like burlap.
-I’ve never been a fan of burlap, until I saw what could be done with it.
-The music from the show made me feel like I was at an ultra chic island resort somewhere tropical, sipping a piña colada watching the waves roll in.
+The above photos were from Cindy Monteiro’s incredible show.
+She showcased her line that I would describe as organic yet architectural, because she paired incredible, ornate silhouettes with leaves and natural fabrics like burlap.
+I’ve never been a fan of burlap until I saw what could be done with it.
+The music from the show made me feel like I was at an ultra-chic island resort somewhere tropical, sipping a piña colada watching the waves roll in.
 As you can see, she utilized negative space, elegant and expansive shoulder details that reminded me of what Daenerys would wear in Game of Thrones if she were at a resort, intricate folds, bell sleeves, and collar necklines, also reminiscent of GOT.
-I simply adored her creations, and I’m so thankful I was able to attend and see her models present the collection.
+I adored her creations, and I’m so thankful I could attend and see her models present the collection.

-Other trends I saw on the first day included lots of recycled fabrics, organic, plant-based dyes, leaf motifs were featured in several collections, pastels and neutrals were huge, ornate necklines, large sleeves and shoulder details that extend past the shoulders were major in the shows I attended.
-Fringe, bell sleeves, cutouts, contrasting colors, lots of different textures, and small details were a part of each collection as well.
-As for accessories, the theme I noticed across shows was that smaller statement pieces, layered in dainty stacks had replaced chunky statement necklaces.
-In the Galtiscopio show however, models rocked wrists stacked high with beautiful mixed metal bracelet collections.
-Overall, simple colors and bold cuts were very much “in”, and each piece definitely said “look at me” much more so than I’ve seen in years past.
+Other trends I saw on the first day included lots of recycled fabrics, organic, plant-based dyes, leaf motifs were featured in several collections, pastels and neutrals were huge, ornate necklines, large sleeves, and shoulder details that extend past the shoulders were major in the shows I attended.
+Fringe, bell sleeves, cutouts, contrasting colors, lots of different textures, and small details were a part of each collection.
+As for accessories, the theme I noticed across shows was that smaller statement pieces layered in dainty stacks had replaced chunky statement necklaces.
+In the Galtiscopio show, however, models rocked wrists stacked high with beautiful mixed metal bracelet collections.
+Overall, simple colors and bold cuts were very much “in,” and each piece definitely said “look at me,” much more so than I’ve seen in years past.
 The clothing presented definitely helped the wearer take up and own the space around them.

 I’ll be posting about more of the shows I attended and other outfits I wore soon!